-SAFEGUARDING AND CHILD PROTECTION POLICY 2019-2020 APPENDIX FOR EYFS
+SAFEGUARDING AND CHILD PROTECTION POLICY 2020-2021 APPENDIX FOR EYFS

-l, print name , hereby confirm
+l, , nereby confirm

+print name

-that I have rec eived, read and understood the EYFS Appendi x of the MMPS
+that I have rec ceived, read and understood the EYFS Appendix o f the MMPS

-Safeguarding a and Child Protection Policy, (2019-2020) and I f ully understand
+Safeguarding a and Child Protection Policy, (2020-2021) and I fully understand

-my safeguardi ing duties .
+my safeguard ling duties .

 Signature:

 Date: // 20

-Please sign and l hand this to Mrs Ghafori (DSL).
+Please sign and l hand this to D. Ghafori (DSL).